 Fine trimming is done by adjusting the sail and traveler to keep the leech telltales streaming and the helm balanced.

 For a close reach on a symmetrical spinnaker boat, the pole should be close to the forestay but the pole height can be fine-tuned.
 As an example, on a close reach try lowering the pole so the tack is lower than the clew, this pulls the draft forward, and opens the leech, for a faster-reaching shape.

 For best performance, with a symmetrical spinnaker, the luff should always be trimmed to be on the verge of curling.

 With an asymmetric spinnaker, you have the ability to play the tack line up and down and this serves a similar purpose to raising and lowering the pole height which can drastically change the sail shape to conform with the angle you are sailing to the wind.

 As you bear off further, ease the sails using the telltales to match the angle of attack and trim the jib to keep the middle of the sail working.
 With the mainsail, ease it out to just before it luffs and keep the vang firm so that the top batten is parallel to the angle of the boom.

 As you sail down, the spinnaker pole should be lifted to keep the clews of the spinnaker level and in heavier air beware of flying both corners too high, this lets the spinnaker get too far from the boat and will make the boat less stable.
-If the boat is rolling side to side, try lowering the pole, pull the pole aft and/or choke down the sheet lead.
+If the boat is rolling side to side, try lowering the pole, pulling the pole aft and/or choking down the sheet lead.